 Marital Home Rights: FAQs

-Unless a court order has been made which specifies that one person has to leave the house, nobody can be forced to leave the house.
-Generally such matters are settled with the help of lawyers who negotiate, mediate, and facilitate both parties to make agreements.
+| Q: Does one person have to leave the house after divorce or separation?
+A: Unless a court order has been made that specifies that one person has to leave the house, nobody can be forced to leave the house.
+Generally, such matters are settled with the help of lawyers who negotiate, mediate, and facilitate both parties to make agreements. |